Trip to kuntala waterfall from Hyderabad

-The nearest airport to for our trip to Kunatala waterfall is Rajiv Gandhi International Airport then we need to take a cab till this point.
+The nearest airport to for our trip to Kuntala waterfall is Rajiv Gandhi International Airport then we need to take a cab till this point.

 Bus service is better if you do not have a car.
 The bus service is available almost every part of Hyderabad.
-The nearest bus stop to Kunatala is Neredikonda.
-The bus drivers, conductors, and fellow travelers on a trip to the waterfall are very friendly.
+The nearest bus stop to Kuntala is Neredikonda.
+The bus drivers, conductors, and fellow travellers on a trip to the waterfall are very friendly.

 Best time to visit-